Redocly/redocly-cli/docs/guides/hide-custom-extensions.md

----
-redirectFrom:
-  - /docs/cli/resources/custom-plugins/
----
-# Hide custom API extensions
+# Hide openAPI extensions

 When you want to hide internal operations and properties, you can follow our [hide internal APIs](./hide-apis.md) guide.
-However, this approach won't work if you use [custom extensions](https://spec.openapis.org/oas/latest.html#specification-extensions) in your API and want to hide their details as well.
-You need a custom decorator to hide custom extensions.
+However, this approach won't work if you use [specification extensions](https://spec.openapis.org/oas/latest.html#specification-extensions) in your API and want to hide their details as well.
+For this purpose, you need a custom decorator.

 ## Overview